 AL: I’m glad you found it to be rewarding!
 I’m the kind of reader who likes to work at what I’m reading, and really get transported by the time, place and voice so I suppose I write for the kind of reader I am.
 Language for me is such a joy and I love to play with it, bend it, stretch it as far as it can go.

 FW: What does the act of “rowing” mean to your novel?
-Why did you choose to call it
+Why did you choose to call it The Rowing Lesson?

 AL: When you row, you move forward by looking backwards, which describes Betsy’s death-bed summation of her father’s life.
 In order for her to move on with her own life, she’s looking backwards at his.
 The title also works on a fairly literal level – Harry teaches Betsy how to row.
 And then later, the tables are turned, and rowing becomes synonymous with breathing, as Betsy coaches her father through death.